-- With the buildings layer selected in the Contents Pane, navigate to the Appearance Tab. - □ Under Type in the Extrusion area, set this to Max Height. - \Box Select "Max_M" as the height field. - □ Make sure the units are meters (this should be the default).
+- Make sure to first highlight the "building_footprints_sub_17N" feature layer. - □ With the buildings layer selected in the Contents Pane, navigate to the Feature Layer Tabb (Appearance Tab in older ArcGIS version). - □ Under Type in the Extrusion area, set this to Max Height. - ☐ Select "Max_M" as the height field. - □ Make sure the units are meters (this should be the default).